-Sub-fund:

-Flossbach von Storch - Global Quality (LEI: 529900AYL00GX8UQNQ49)
+Sub-funds: Flossbach von Storch - Bond Defensive

 SUSTAINABILITY DISCLOSURES

 The following information relates to the above-mentioned mutual funds of Flossbach von Storch Invest S.A. and describes the environmental and social characteristics promoted by the sub-funds: the exclusion criteria and consideration of the principal adverse impacts (also referred to as "PAIs" or "PAI indicators") on sustainability factors.
 The current version of the information in this document is available at www.fvsinvest.lu/esg.